matatk/page-structural-semantics-scanner-tests/README.md

 This is a test suite for tools that scan for semantic structural information on web pages, such as landmarks \[with headings and articles in the works\].
 Such information is often used to afford or improve the accessibility of pages, allowing people using screen-readers and alternative browsers to navigate and understand the content.

-This repo provides just the test suite (HTML and JSON files) and minimal JavaScript code to make it easy to iterate over the tests.
-You can find a test runner and benchmarking tools in [FIXME](FIXME).

 The following topics are covered below:

  * [Test suite info](#test-suite-info)